 Here’s my favorite in-a-hurry casserole filled with southwestern flavors.
 It involves throwing together a lot of convenient ingredients like canned beans and tomatoes, and frozen corn, but it’s unbelievably good when you need an emergency dinner.
 While it’s in the oven, steam a big batch of broccoli or prepared stir-fried collard greens, and make a salad or a raw veggie platter.
 Adapted from Vegan Express.
 Photos by Evan Atlas.

-- One 16-ounce can pinto or pink beans, drained and rinsed
+- 1 (16 oz) can pinto or pink beans, drained and rinsed

-- One 16-ounce can black beans, drained and rinsed
+- 1 (16 oz) can black beans, drained and rinsed

 - 2 cups frozen corn kernels, thawed

 - 1 tsp ground cumin

 - 1 tsp dried oregano

 - 1 1/2 cups nondairy Monterey Jack, cheddar, or jalapeño cheese, grated